Generic name: menthol topical [ MEN-thol-TOP-ik-al ]

 Follow all directions on the label and package.
 Use exactly as directed.

 Before taking this medicine

-Ask a doctor or pharmacist if ActivICE is safe to use if you have ever had an allergy to aspirin or salicylate medicine.
+Ask a doctor or pharmacist if ActivICE is safe to use if you have ever had an allergy or if you have sensitive skin.

 Ask a doctor before using this medicine if you are pregnant or breastfeeding.